-*This book has a projected release date of Winter 2018.
-This is an excerpt from the current draft of the book.
+*This is an excerpt from the current draft of the book.
 It is subject to change in final editing.

 His mask’s expression looked angry, his eyes slightly upturned at the edges and glowing with a bright blue light.
 They were trying new masks out tonight, Atlas’ face completely hidden, and a microphone mounted inside.

 A large screen spanned the whole length of the stage behind them, the stage lights dimmed.

 He wore a tight jumpsuit under a black metallic costume.
 The metal shined under the lights and it was supposed to resemble alien armor.
 It was light, but the large shoulder pieces that jutted out were heavy.
 He also wore armored gloves that hid his fingers.